MetOffice/forest-lite/README.md

 ## REST API

-Since backend is a FastAPI app to view the Swagger documentation of the API visit the `/docs` endpoint, e.g. `localhost:8888/docs`.
+Since the backend is powered by FastAPI to view the API Swagger documentation visit the `/docs` endpoint, e.g. `localhost:8080/docs`.

-**Note:** For simplicity `/` has been overwritten to serve `index.html`, future releases may consider decoupling the API server from the HTML server to scale them independently of each other
+**Note:** For simplicity `/` serves `index.html`.
+Future releases may decouple the API server from the front-end server thus enabling independent scaling and a discoverable API